 The District Attorney’s Office represents the People of the State of Louisiana.
 Prosecutors bring criminal charges against suspects in courts of law.
 The Jefferson District Attorney’s Office has the responsibility and authority to investigate and prosecute all felonies in Jefferson Parish.

-Before issuing a case, an ADA will review the facts with police investigators and sometimes meet with the victim of the crime.
-The ADA evaluates whether there is enough evidence to support the charges originally brought by police.
-If the evidence is convincing, the prosecutor will determine the final charges and compile an official list known as the Bill of Information.
+Before issuing a case, a prosecutor will review the facts with police investigators and sometimes meet with the victim of the crime.
+The prosecutor evaluates whether there is enough evidence to support the charges originally brought by police.
+If the evidence is convincing, the prosecutor will determine the final charges and compile an official list known as the bill of information.

-In some cases, the ADA may decide not to proceed with a case against a defendant.
-A prosecutor may decline to prosecute or “reject” a case if there is insufficient evidence or if more investigation is required.
+In some cases, the prosecutor may decide not to proceed with a case against a defendant.
+The prosecutor may decline to prosecute, or “refuse” a case if there is insufficient evidence or if more investigation is required.

-Criminal cases are prosecuted in several different courts in Jefferson Parish including the 24th Judicial District Court, First Parish Court, and Second Parish Court.
+Criminal cases are prosecuted in several different courts in Jefferson Parish, including the 24th Judicial District Court, First Parish Court in Metairie and Second Parish Court in Gretna.